womennow/ArchivedWN/_posts/2020-10-02-now-components-tutorials.md

 *   [Article #11 - Fast Track to your first "Now Experience UI Framework Component"](https://community.servicenow.com/community?id=community_article&sys_id=9cd7b58adbfe94d0b1b102d5ca961952)

-This CreatorConWorkshop is a good walkthrough which includes some best practice tips and useful explanations of foundational concepts.
+This CreatorCon Workshop (from Knowledge 2020) is a good walkthrough which includes best practice tips and useful explanations of foundational concepts.

 *   CCW2905 - Getting started with the Now Experience UI Framework from Knowledge 20